-The Employment Lawyers at Mansell Law has a strong state-wide reputation in Ohio for representing employees, executives and partners in all areas of employment law.
-From representing executives in contract negotiations, to protecting individuals’ rights in the workplace, fighting discrimination and wrongful termination, to combating unlawful pay practices in class actions, Mansell Law is solely focused on the field of employment law.
+The Employment Lawyers at Mansell Law have a strong state-wide reputation in Ohio for representing employees, executives and partners in all areas of employment law.
+From representing executives in contract and severance negotiations, to protecting individuals’ rights in the workplace, fighting discrimination and wrongful termination, to combating unlawful pay practices in class actions, Mansell Law is solely focused on the field of employment law.
 We take great pride in our aggressive approach to the practice of law and our focus on protecting employees’ rights.

 At Mansell Law, we take a client-centered approach to pursue violations of employees’ rights.
 We ensure our clients understand the process and keep them informed at every turn.
 We are dedicated to representing employees because we love what we do – getting you what you deserve.